 Roof plumbing is the type of service that you might not think you need - until you do.
 If you’re building or renovating, there’s a good chance you’ll require a roof plumber to help with a bunch of tasks.
 These tasks mainly involve installing or fixing roof coverings, downpipes, or guttering.
 But you could also do with some help from a roof plumber for any jobs involving skylights or ventilation.
 With the breadth of tasks that you might need help with, it’s a good idea to scout around for different service providers and prices.

-There’s a range of situations in which you might need roof plumbing.
+There’s a range of situations in which you might want to call upon for roof plumbing.
 If you’re building your own house or doing significant renovations, roof plumbing services will probably be necessary if:

-Your home insulation system is at risk of damage or being damaged by water
+Your home insulation system is in danger of damaging or being damaged by water.

 You need to work out what sort of drainage system you want to install

 You’re thinking of putting in an entirely new roof

 But there’s also plenty of occasions you might want to consider a roof plumber if you’re not doing significant work to your property.
 Some everyday situations include: